jdoleary/Spellmasons/docs/TasksCurrent.md

 - Fix liquid tile glitches with prebuild liquid sets
 - resurrect should take longer to return to base mana
     - this already is set but it didn't work in brad's playtest... hmm..
-- Ensure endPlayerTurnPhase kills out of bounds units on headless server
 ## Prediction issues
 - prediction should factor in standing on pickups, see video
 # Content